5 new books to read this week

 Children’s book of the week

-5. Gender Swapped Fairy Tales by Karrie Fransman and Jonathan Plackett is published in hardback by Faber & Faber, priced £20 (ebook £9.99).
+5. Where Snow Angels Go by Maggie O’Farrell, illustrated by Daniela Jaglenka Terrazzini, is published in hardback by Walker Books, priced £14.99.
 Available now

-Handsome and the Beast, Gretel and Hansel, Jacqueline and the Beanstalk… it’s amazing what a difference it makes when you switch the male and female parts in fairy tales, as this fascinating and beautifully produced new edition shows.
-Using an algorithm designed by Jonathan Plackett, this book swaps all gendered language in well-known fairy tales.
-The authors stress there aren’t only two genders to swap, but it’s still valuable to disrupt the binary division between feminine and masculine.
-This simple switch shows how often traditional tales give agency and autonomy to the boys and the men, while the girls and the women are left to be victims and ornaments, their destinies at the mercy of male will.
-The lengthy sentences and occasionally archaic language of the original serve to underline how dated these attitudes are.
-So as not to introduce any new assumptions about gender or sex, the book sticks strictly to the Langs’ Fairy Books collection, published between 1889 and 1913.
-This is a thought-provoking book that parents and older children will enjoy reading and discussing together.9/10(Review by Dan Brotzel)
+Where do snow angels go?
+According to this beautifully illustrated book, the impressions left in the ground eventually melt and fade to become our guardians looking on from above.
+This is a good job, as Sylvie has a habit of finding herself in some scary situations, brought to life with inventive descriptions.
+Kids will love the daring protagonist – Sylvie is a young girl not afraid to break the rules, inquisitive enough to push her protector’s limits and defined by her caring nature.
+Women’s Prize-winning O’Farrell’s debut children’s story is an imaginative tale and a genuine heart-warmer for winter.8/10(Review by Sean Coyte)

 HARDBACK (FICTION)1.
-The Thursday Murder Club by Richard Osman2.
-A Song For The Dark Times by Ian Rankin3.
-The Sentinel by Lee Child & Andrew Child4.
-Troy by Stephen Fry5.
-The Midnight Library by Matt Haig6.
-The Law Of Innocence by Michael Connelly7.
-Ghosts by Dolly Alderton8.
-One August Night by Victoria Hislop9.
-Shuggie Bain by Douglas Stuart10.
-Midwinter Murder by Agatha Christie(Compiled by Waterstones)
+Shuggie Bain by Douglas Stuart2.
+The Thursday Murder Club by Richard Osman3.
+A Song For The Dark Times by Ian Rankin4.
+Rhythm Of War by Brandon Sanderson5.
+The Sentinel by Lee Child & Andrew Child6.
+Troubled Blood by Robert Galbraith7.
+The Law Of Innocence by Michael Connelly8.
+Troy by Stephen Fry9.
+Christmas Is Murder by Val McDermid10.
+The Midnight Library by Matt Haig(Compiled by Waterstones)